Can pre-existing conditions be a reason for claim rejection, if it’s not the cause of the claim?

 FAQs:

-1. Should I declare my pre-existing conditions before taking insurance?
+1. Should I disclose all pre-existing conditions when buying health insurance?

-4. Are pre-existing conditions covered in health insurance?
+4. Are pre-existing conditions covered by health insurance policies?

 Get Quotes for Group Insurance